The Federal Reserve supervises the following entities and has the statutory authority to take formal enforcement actions against them:

 - Savings and loan holding companies

 - Nonbank subsidiaries of bank holding companies and of savings and loan holding companies

-- Edge and agreement corporations
+- Edge Act and agreement corporations

 - Branches and agencies of foreign banking organizations operating in the United States and their parent banks

-Generally, the Federal Reserve takes formal enforcement actions against the above entities for violations of laws, rules, or regulations, unsafe or unsound practices, breaches of fiduciary duty, and violations of final orders.
+Generally, the Federal Reserve takes formal enforcement actions against the above entities and individuals for violations of laws, rules, or regulations, unsafe or unsound practices, breaches of fiduciary duty, and violations of final orders.
 Formal enforcement actions include cease and desist orders, written agreements, prompt corrective action directives, removal and prohibition orders, and orders assessing civil money penalties.